Factbox: Berlin film festival main competition

 - "Extremely Loud And Incredibly Close" by Stephen Daldry, U.S. (international premiere, out of competition)

-- "Farewell My Queen" (Les Adieux à la reine) by Benoît Jacquot, France/Spain
+- "Farewell My Queen" (Les Adieux la reine) by Benot Jacquot, France/Spain

 - "The Flowers of War" (Jin ling Shi San Chai) by Zhang Yimou, China (European premiere, out of competition)